sfnetworks/spnethack/blogpost.md

 notably [tidygraph](https://github.com/thomasp85/tidygraph), which is based on [igraph](https://igraph.org/).

-Both sf and tidygraph support the the `tibble` class and the broader ‘tidy’ approach to data science, which involves data processing pipelines, type stability and a convention of representing everything as a data frame (well a `tibble`, which is a data frame with user friendly default settings).
+Both sf and tidygraph support the `tibble` class and the broader ‘tidy’ approach to data science, which involves data processing pipelines, type stability and a convention of representing everything as a data frame (well a `tibble`, which is a data frame with user friendly default settings).
 In sf, this means storing spatial vector data as objects of class `sf`, which are essentially the same as a regular data frame (or tibble), but with an additional ‘sticky’ list column containing a geometry for each feature (row), and attributes such as bounding box and CRS.
 Tidygraph stores networks in objects of class `tbl_graph`.
 A `tbl_graph` is an `igraph` object, but enables the user to manipulate both the edges and nodes elements as if they were data frames also.

 Both sf and tidygraph are relatively new packages (first released on CRAN in 2016 and 2017, respectively).
 It is unsurprising, therefore,